 Luke prefaces his gospel account by telling Theophilus that it is a history resulting from the author’s own research: “I too decided, after investigating everything carefully from the beginning, to write an orderly account for you” (Luke 1:3).
 If he was a physician, Luke might have noticed certain details that may have been passed over by the other gospel writers.
 What sort of things did Luke consider worth recording?

 Luke’s gospel contains several events and parables that are not mentioned in other gospel accounts: the annunciation of Jesus’ birth to Mary, including Gabriel’s blessing: “Blessed are you among women!”
-(1:28); Jesus’ birth in a manger and the use of bands of cloth for wrapping the child (2: 6–7); and the raising of the widow’s dead son at Nain (7:11–17).
+(Luke 1:28); Jesus’ birth in a manger and the use of bands of cloth for wrapping the child (Luke 2:6-7); and the raising of the widow’s dead son at Nain (Luke 7:11-17).
 Luke takes a greater interest in the women of Jesus’ life narrative; he is uniquely attentive to the conditions of Jesus’ birth.
 Such attentiveness fits a physician’s nature.

 Also, in Luke 6:6 we find the story of the man with the ‘withered’ hand, who Jesus heals on the Sabbath.
 In the Greek, the word translated ‘withered’ is ξηρά (xera, “dry or parched”).
 This seemingly insignificant detail further points to Luke’s attentiveness to particular medical conditions.
 Chronically dry skin, perhaps some form of dermatitis, psoriasis or a fungal infection, can take on the appearance of hideous decay and withering.
 Luke’s original vocabulary in this instance reveals a preference for technical description.